Children, Games and Learning

 Through the highly effective platform of game-based learning, children will develop critical thinking, collaboration, math, literacy and social skills.

-Our specialized children's GameMaster consults with a registered teacher before every session.
-This teacher has a Bachelors in Education (Primary), an Honors in Psychology and an Honors in Psycho-Educational support.
-This ensures every session includes aspects of each of the five competencies as it is proven to create resiliency in our young ones.
+Our specialized children's GameMaster consults with a registered teacher before every educational session.
+This ensures that every session includes aspects of each of the five competencies as it is proven to create resiliency in our young ones.

 The Guild can offer skill-based or subject-based sessions depending on your requirements.
 Game-based learning lends itself to academic and non-academic domains of learning as it takes a holistic approach.
 This means that children can not only learn and prepare for the classroom, but can leaarn and prepare for life outside of the classroom.